 The first change I noticed going plant based was hunger.
 My appetite geared up and I was ravenous!
 Never one to deny myself the opportunity to eat delicious food, I ate to my appetite's content, and filled myself up with plant based goodness, eating as much and as often as I wanted.

-Much to my surprise, the 5 or so extra kilos that had begun to make themselves comfortable around my midsection when I hit my forties began to melt away, taking me back to the weight I naturally was throughout my twenties, with no change in exercise at all.
+Much to my surprise, the extra kilos that had begun to make themselves comfortable around my midsection when I hit my forties began to melt away, taking me back to the weight I naturally was throughout my twenties, with no change in exercise at all.
 I thought middle-aged spread was a thing, and had accepted it as a normal part of getting older.
 Apparently it doesn’t have to be.

 2. Exercise became easier